MichaelHu/mydocs3/docs/thinking/useful-things.md

     ruby -run -e httpd . -p 8888

-or if you have `anywhere` installed on your machine, you can use
+or if you have `anywhere` installed - `npm install anywhere` - on your machine, you can use

     anywhere
     anywhere -p 8888
     anywhere -p 8888 docroot

+or if you have `http-server` installed - `npm install http-server` - on your machine, you can use

+    http-server